aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

 ---
-title: Detect Barcode Orientation in Java with Aspose.BarCode
+title: Read Barcodes in Java and Detect Orientation with Aspose.BarCode
 linktitle: Detect Barcode Orientation Java
 second_title: Aspose.BarCode Java API
 description: Learn how to detect barcode orientation java using Aspose.BarCode.
 This guide shows you how to read barcodes in Java and recognize barcodes from images efficiently.
 weight: 16
-date: 2025-11-30
+date: 2026-01-30
 url: /java/advanced-settings-and-optimization/configuring-barcode-orientation/
 ---